ejmr/Luvent/README.md

   values of `Luvent:newEvent()`.
 Its non-method properties are not part of the public API.

-The parameter `action` can either be a function or a table that implements the `__call()` metamethod.
+The parameter `action` must be a function, coroutine, or table that implements the `__call()` metamethod.
 Below is a lengthy example that demonstrates the basics of creating and triggering events, and adding and removing actions.